Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids: Introduction

 The central message of this work is that these imperfections are, in fact, not merely obstacles.
 When treated on equal footing with interactions and superconducting pairing, they introduce new mechanisms that reorganize the topological landscape of proximitized double helical liquids, enabling phases and transitions that do not appear in the idealized, perfectly symmetric limit.

 In this work, we investigate a system of two interacting helical channels with both intrachannel and interchannel pairings, and introduce imperfections commonly present in realistic devices, including random spin-flip backscattering as well as pairing and Coulomb asymmetries between the two channels.
 These ingredients arise naturally from magnetic impurities, in-plane fields combined with charge disorder, and inhomogeneous local environment of the two channels.
 We derive an analytical expression for the number of topological zero modes as a function of system parameters, and combine it with the renormalization-group (RG) framework.
 We show that spin-flip backscattering generically detunes the two zero-mode conditions that are degenerate in the clean limit, opening a new phase where the system supports a single Majorana zero mode.
 We also demonstrate that interactions and disorder can drive realistic systems into this regime even when the clean limit remains topologically trivial.
 We further find that backscattering enhances the effects of weak pairing asymmetry, leading to a controllable revival of topological zero modes and a cascade of transitions between phases labeled by a $\mathbb Z$ invariant.
+Finally, we analyze the channel-resolved density profiles, which reveal observable features in scanning probes upon varying the system parameters.
 Taken together, these results show how realistic imperfections reorganize both the topological and transport properties of (fractional) helical liquids, with electrically tunable features in the platform.